 And if the defendant's California criminal defense attorney neglected to object to an obvious sign of jury misconduct.or didn't properly object to an adverse judicial ruling on the issue.there is a possibility that the defendant could obtain a new trial based on a claim of ineffective assistance of counsel.

 Call us for help.

-If you or loved one is in need of help with jury misconduct and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is in need of help with jury misconduct and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 1California Penal Code 1089 PC -- Juror replacement. ("If at any time, whether before or after the final submission of the case to the jury, a juror dies or becomes ill, or upon other good cause shown to the court is found to be unable to perform his or her duty, or if a juror requests a discharge and good cause appears therefor, the court may order the juror to be discharged and draw the name of an alternate, who shall then take a place in the jury box, and be subject to the same rules and regulations as though the alternate juror had been selected as one of the original jurors.")

 2People v.
 Manriquez (1976) 59 Cal.App.3d 426, 431.

 3People v.
 Van Houten (1980) 113 Cal.App.3d 280.
 See also People v.
 Collins (1976) 17 Cal.3d 687.